Parma994/Parma994/README.md

-- 👋 Hi, I’m Jaehun Jung
+- 👋 Hi, I’m Jae-hun Jung
 - 🏫 I'm student of Division of Computer Science in HY-ERICA Univ.
 - 👀 I’m interested in programming something with Python, C, Java, etc...
 - 🌱 I’m currently learning C and Java.